EPCCed/cq-spec/README.md

 ## What is CQ?

 CQ is a specification for a C-like interface to quantum computers.
 It is _not_ a library, or a DSL, or a framework, but you could use it to implement such things.
 In fact you are encouraged to do so.
+CQ specifically assumes a host-device model, where the host is a stricly classical computer, and the device is... well, also a classical computer, but one which directly controls a quantum computer.

 Although the interface is C-like, we don't insist that implementations are written in C. You could certainly write a compatible implementation in C++, or even in python or Fortran (if you must).